jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 Required Coursework
 ~~~~~~~~~~~~~~~~~~~

-Attendance
+Attendance and Weekly Assignments
-""""""""""
+"""""""""""""""""""""""""""""""""

 Attendance for each class is mandatory.
-There are 9 seminars, so you get 18 points from attendance.
 On presentation days, you only need to attend one of the seminars for that day to get credit.
-I'd prefer you attend the same time for the other weeks that you sign up for the presentation.
+If you sign up for the later time slot, I'd prefer that you attend the later time slot for the rest of the weeks for that presentation.
+This is so that we can get equal amounts of feedback for presenters for each week.

 In addition to the attendance, there will usually be something that you need to submit on Canvas for that week as well.
-These are due at 23:59 on Fridays.
+These are *usually* due at 23:59 on Fridays, but check the due date carefully.
 The first one tells me if you're a discussion leader or not.
 Seven of the remaining eight will be your feedback on the presentations for that week.

+There are 9 seminars, so you get 18 points from attendance.
+You need to attend as well as submit the associated assignment to get credit for that week.

 Presentations
 """""""""""""